GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 ./scripts/migrateScript2.sh
 ```
 * Review the Service Accounts, Roles and RoleBindings that are generated in the individual namespace folders and remove the ones that don't need to be migrated to the target cluster
-* Review ResourceQuotas and copy the templates to create namespace specific quotas in the namespace folders
+* Review ClusterResourceQuotas in `clusterconfigs/to-review/cluster-resource-quotas` and copy the templates to create namespace specific quotas in the namespace folders with namespace based allocations
+* Review NetNamespaces in the `clusterconfigs/to-review/net-namespaces` folder. **Handling TBD**

 ## Migrating Workloads to Target GKE Cluster
 WIP